elklepo/pwn/SquareCTF_2018/write-ups/gates-of-hell.md

 0x80481c2:      0x09    0x0c    0x01    0x07    0x02    0x0a    0x08    0x0a
 ```

-So all We have to do is to look at all initial values of `tab` located under `0x80480ca` (presented above) and solve following equation (with assumption that every `i` value passes "strange assertion"):
+So all We have to do is look at all initial values of `tab` located under `0x80480ca` (presented above) and solve following equation (with assumption that every `i` value passes "strange assertion"):

 $$666 = 37 * \displaystyle\prod_{n=1}^{16} tab[input[i]] - i + 1$$